Are you suffering from the dry, cracked skin caused by eczema?

 Coconut Oil–I love this stuff.
 Get it extra-virgin and unrefined.
 Coconut Oil is a natural moisturizer that nourishes and protects your skin.

-Avocado Oil–(not pictured) contains high amounts of Vitamins A, B1, B2, D, and E. Also contains amino acids and several essential fatty acids; it’s great for those with dry, cracked, itchy, irritated skin.
+Avocado Oil–(not pictured) contains high amounts of Vitamins A, B1, B2, D, and E. Also contains amino acids and several essential fatty acids making it great for those with dry, cracked, itchy, irritated skin.

 EVOO–Extra-virgin olive oil contains 4 anti-oxidants that help neutralize free-radicals that can lead to dryness and skin aging.
 It is hydrophillic meaning it traps moisture in your skin leaving it softer and smoother.